Nine-O-Nine: Service history

-Nine-O-Nine returned to the United States after the war in Europe finished, on June 8, 1945.
-She was sent to the Reconstruction Finance Corporation facility at Kingman, Arizona on December 7, 1945, and eventually scrapped.
+Nine-O-Nine was returned to the United States after the end of the war in Europe, on June 8, 1945.
+It was sent to the Reconstruction Finance Corporation facility at Kingman, Arizona, on December 7, 1945, and eventually scrapped.

 Collings Foundation Nine-O-Nine

 The Collings Foundation of Stow, Massachusetts, flew a different B-17G painted as a "tribute ship" to honor the original Nine-O-Nine at airshows and for "living history" flights, from 1986 until October 2019.

 Military history

 Flying Fortress 44-83575 (variant B-17G-85-DL) was built by the Douglas Aircraft Company in Long Beach, California, and was accepted by the military on April 7, 1945.
-Arriving too late for use in combat, 44-83575 operated as an Air-Sea Rescue aircraft until 1952, when she was reassigned to the Air Force Special Weapons Command for use as a specimen in weapons-effects testing.
-In this role, she was subjected to three nuclear explosions as part of Operation Tumbler–Snapper.
+Arriving too late for use in combat, 44-83575 operated as an Air-Sea Rescue aircraft until 1952, when it was reassigned to the Air Force Special Weapons Command for use as a specimen in weapons-effects testing.
+In this role, it was subjected to three nuclear explosions as part of Operation Tumbler–Snapper.
 After a 13-year "cool down" period, the plane was sold for scrap, for a price of US$269.